Notify me

 . . . which has been appreciated throughout history, and is still appreciated today.
 The golden ratio is used as a significant design factor in some watches.

 While there is some degree of an absolute quality to beauty, there are also strong influences from the context one is in (mainly society and culture).
 For example, looking at classical paintings it can be seen that the ideal of beauty in that age was women with a fuller figure (basically, well-off women who had enough to eat).
-Later in the evolution of art, slimmer women were considered as the ideal, which related to perceptions of health and fitness.
+Later in the evolution of art, slimmer women were considered as the ideal, which related to changing perceptions of health and fitness.

 For example, one of the aesthetic factors defined by Denis Dutton is “Artistic objects and performances satisfy rules of composition that place them in a recognizable style.”
 Yet some education in the arts can place value on not being like what anyone else is doing and not fitting into a recognizable style.